mnr/writing-wip/dimensions_living_book/Bingo.md

 Upon hearing bingo, the caller pauses the game and verifies the winner.

 An experienced caller will remind players *not* to clear their board until the bingo is confirmed.
-An inexperienced caller will forget this step and players will clear their boards.
+An inexperienced caller will forget this step.
 If a bingo isn’t confirmed, the confusion quotient of the room will rise.
-A player who mistakenly cleared their board will request a re-call of all the drawn numbers, but that takes time and is not popular.
+Any player who mistakenly cleared their board will request a re-call of all the drawn numbers, but that takes time and is not popular.

 Confirming a bingo is mechanically easy, but can be problematic.
 If everything runs smoothly, the winning player reads out-loud the numbers comprising their bingo, the caller confirms those numbers were actually called, and if in agreement, the caller announces a winning bingo.
 To the winner goes the nickels and everyone resets their bingo cards.